Answered prayer for Pan

 Perhaps no individual has been prayed for more than Sali (our first contact in Na Ong in 2018), who formerly refused Christ’s call to believe and be baptized because of what it would cost him as a highly respected master-of-(pagan)-ceremonies in the village.
 Last month, Sali (pictured below) bowed to Christ as his Lord!

 Most recently, Lin followed her husband Kham-Pai into the faith.
 What joy to hear this dear lady enthusiastically proclaim her new commitment to Christ.
 When asked to affirm her faith, she (somewhat indignantly) retorted, “Of course I believe!
 If I weren’t committed to this, would I abandon my buffaloes, abandon my cows, abandon my ducks and chickens, abandon my family’s livelihood every week to attend our meetings?!” [free translation].
 As a bonus, Lin was baptized while I was away this Sunday (see below).
-Vanda and Pro-in (picture above with Sali) are faithfully and capably stepping up to nurture this people in their faith.
+Vanda and Pro-in (pictured above with Sali) are faithfully and capably stepping up to nurture this people in their faith.
 (They need your prayers too!)

 L-R: Lin and Kham-Pai, Leh, Sali, Jeremy, and Pan